Doge of Venice: Selection of the doge

-The doge's prerogatives were not defined with precision.
-While the position was entrusted to members of the inner circle of powerful Venetian families, after several doges had associated a son with themselves in the ducal office, this tendency toward a hereditary monarchy was checked by a law that decreed that no doge had the right to associate any member of his family with himself in his office, nor to name his successor.
+The doge's prerogatives were not precisely defined.
+While the position was entrusted to members of the inner circle of powerful Venetian families, several doges had associated a son with themselves in the ducal office.
+This tendency towards hereditary rule was checked by a law that decreed that no doge had the right to associate any member of his family with himself in his office, nor to name his successor.

-After 1172 the election of the doge was entrusted to a committee of forty, who were chosen by four men selected from the Great Council of Venice, which was itself nominated annually by twelve persons.
+After 1172, the election of the doge was entrusted to a committee of forty, who were chosen by four men selected from the Great Council of Venice, which was itself nominated annually by twelve persons.
 After a deadlocked tie at the election of 1229, the number of electors was increased from forty to forty-one.

 New regulations for the elections of the doge introduced in 1268 remained in force until the end of the republic in 1797.
 Their intention was to minimize the influence of individual great families, and this was effected by a complex electoral machinery.
 Thirty members of the Great Council, chosen by lot, were reduced by lot to nine; the nine chose forty and the forty were reduced by lot to twelve, who chose twenty-five.
 The twenty-five were reduced by lot to nine, and the nine elected forty-five.
 These forty-five were once more reduced by lot to eleven, and the eleven finally chose the forty-one who elected the doge.